• DIY

 This will suck the hot air out of your home and blow it outside during the night.
 It also creates a vacuum inside your house.

-Once you turn the fan on in one window go and stand in front of the other window and you will actually feel the cool night air streaming in through that window, helping to cool your house.
+Once you turn the fan on in one window, go and stand in front of the other window, and you will feel the cool night air streaming in through that window, helping to cool your house.

 Shade Trees

 Check with your local nursery for breeds of trees that grow faster than others.
-You can plant several trees; a quick growing one and a longer growing stronger one to take its place later.
-That gives you the opportunity of shade fairly quickly but also have your choice of trees on the lot later on.
+You can plant several trees; a quick-growing one and a longer-growing, stronger one to take its place later.
+That gives you the opportunity of shade fairly quickly, but also has your choice of trees on the lot later on.

 Shade makes a huge difference.
-Your house warms up during the day because of the sun beating down on the roof and bearing through the windows.
-If you can block some of those rays of sun they will never enter your house to start with.
+Your house warms up during the day because of the sun beating down on the roof and shining through the windows.
+If you can block some of those rays of the sun, they will never enter your house to start with.
 If they never come in, they won’t have a chance to heat up your home.

 Shades on Windows